Travel 101 tickets

 One-Way Tickets

 One-way tickets are pretty straightforward.
-Buying a one-way ticket is only valid for one direction, aka you did not pay to come home or go anywhere else.
+A one-way ticket is only valid for one direction; you did not pay to return home or travel elsewhere.

-These tickets allow flexibility because you can go out on one carrier and return on another.
+These tickets offer flexibility, as you can travel on one carrier and return on another.

-Another fun option is to take the train and fly back or the other way around.
+Another fun option is to take the train and fly back, or vice versa.

-Also, one-ways work well for those travelers doing long-term travel where you may want to stay at a destination for a while, unsure where or when you want to go next.
+Additionally, one-way travel is well-suited for long-term travelers who may want to stay at a destination for an extended period but are unsure where or when they wish to go next.

 Advantages of one-way tickets

-One advantage is you don’t have to come back, well you probably do, but they give you opportunities for adventure.
+One advantage is that you don’t have to come back—you probably do—but they give you opportunities for adventure.

-Buying one way can break up the cost over a few paydays.
-You could pay for going out with one check and return with the next paycheck.
+Buying one way can spread the cost over several paydays.
+You could pay for going out with one check and return the favor with the next paycheck.
 I’ve done that myself over the years.

 Another reason you might want to buy one-way tickets is for a better deal.
-For example, another airline might have a better deal for coming back.
-So going out with one airline and coming home on a different one might make sense.
+For example, another airline might offer a better deal for return flights.
+Therefore, traveling with one airline and returning home on a different one might make sense.

-It’s easier to make changes on the fly with one-way tickets because you can often change the second (or more) ticket with less hassle, depending on your carrier, once you start the trip.
+It’s easier to make changes on the fly with one-way tickets because, depending on your carrier, you can often change the second (or more) ticket with less hassle once you start the trip.

 Disadvantages of one-way tickets

-The first disadvantage is you then have to come back!
+The first disadvantage is that you then have to come back!
 Haha.

 Also, you have more paperwork to handle.
-So, if you like a tidy, thin travel folder, you may want to look at other choices if they work for you.
+If you prefer a tidy, thin travel folder, you may want to consider other options that work for you.

 It could cost you more when you break up your journey into segments with one-way tickets.